lachlan-ibm/ibmvia_autoconf/docs/examples.rst

 * Create the Kubernetes ConfigMaps and Secrets required for this demo.
 * Update your local environment to resolve the domain ``mmfa.myidp.ibm.com`` to the web reverse proxy interface and port
 * Download the Glowroot agent and extension files from `IBM AppXchange <https://apps.xforce.ibmcloud.com>`_
+* Obtain a trial license for Verify Identity Access.

   .. note:: This is often as simple as updating your hosts file to map this domain to your wrp container or ingress route.